Prismatik/kiss-my-error/README.md

 details and spit out a basic error page.

-if `SENTRY_DSN` is exported then this thing will automatically report all the errors to the specified specified sentry acc/project.
+if `SENTRY_DSN` is exported then this thing will automatically report all the errors to the specified sentry acc/project.

 ## Custom Error Page